 Reaction & Thoughts:

 Twisted, wickedly funny, irreverent musical for adults, the kind of thing that can’t be easily categorized.
-Deliberately cartoonish and hyperbolic, Forbidden Zone is an outrageously subversive sing-along for people who claim to have seen everything — you don’t know whether to laugh, scream or run away in disgust.
+Deliberately cartoonish, Forbidden Zone is an outrageously subversive sing-along for people who claim to have seen everything — you don’t know whether to laugh, scream or run away in disgust.
 But there’s method in madness.
 The production design is imaginative, the songs are fun, and the performances are a hoot.